elmorenox/c4_deployment-3/README.md

-# Conitnous Integration and Deployment of Elastib Beanstalk Application with Jenkins
+# Conitnous Integration and Deployment of Elastic Beanstalk Application with Jenkins

 Summary